-- vehicles, plant, furniture and equipment straight-line of the value of each class of asset in the Balance Sheet, as advised by a suitably qualified officer; - infrastructure straight-line allocation over 25 years.
+vehicles, plant, furniture and equipment - straight-line of the value of each class of asset in the Balance Sheet, as advised by a suitably qualified officer.

 Where a Property, Plant and Equipment asset has major components whose cost is significant in relation to the total cost of the item, the components are depreciated separately.